Tim55667757/TKSBrokerAPI/README_EN.md

                         `YNDX`).
   --depth DEPTH         Option: Depth of Market (DOM) can be >=1, 1 by
                         default.
+  --no-cancelled, --no-canceled
-  --no-cancelled        Option: remove information about cancelled operations
+                        Option: remove information about cancelled operations
                         from the deals report by the `--deals` key. `False` by default.
   --output OUTPUT       Option: replace default paths to output files for some
                         commands.
-If None then used default files.
+If `None` then used default files.
+  --interval INTERVAL   Option: available values are `1min`, `5min`, `15min`,
+                        `hour` and `day`.
+Used only with `--history` key.
+This is time period of one candle.
+Default: `hour` for every history candles.
+  --only-missing        Option: if history file define by `--output` key then
+                        add only last missing candles, do not request all history length. `False` by default.
+  --csv-sep CSV_SEP     Option: separator if .csv-file is used, `,` by default.
   --debug-level DEBUG_LEVEL, --verbosity DEBUG_LEVEL, -v DEBUG_LEVEL
                         Option: showing STDOUT messages of minimal debug level, e.g. 10 = DEBUG, 20 = INFO, 30 = WARNING,